Renewable gas for a future made in Australia

 With gas use currently comprising 18% of Australia’s total emissions, the paper highlights the critical role of renewable gases – chiefly hydrogen and biomethane – in achieving the nation’s decarbonisation goals.

-ENA General Manager Networks, Dominic Adams said: “To meet our net zero commitments, we must recognise that electrification will play a huge role, but cannot decarbonise our entire everything.
+ENA General Manager Networks, Dominic Adams said: “To meet our net zero commitments, we must recognise that electrification will play a huge role, but cannot decarbonise everything.
 It is vital that we determine a way for Australian industry to effectively decarbonise.”

 “70% of our gas use is from industrial activities, so we need least-cost decarbonisation options to protect our Australian-made future.
 Currently, many industrial emissions are too difficult or expensive to electrify, making renewable gases essential.”